plblum/jivs/planning/Design Jivs-DOM.md

 Adapters are per-element objects.
 The current Jivs context is supplied by the dispatcher or installer operation rather than retained as adapter state.

-`jivs-dom` supplies three abstract base implementations of `IDomEditorAdapterDefinition`.
+`jivs-dom` supplies three abstract base implementations of `IEditorAdapterDefinition`.
 Each leaves `attachToSendValues()` trigger wiring to its concrete subclass, but provides a protected helper for the usual Jivs submission path:

 ```text
 TextEditorAdapterDefinition